 Ebb and Flow II

-Based on watershed maps and flora of Narragansett Bay, and incorporating non-native plant species, including shoreline plants, freshwater and marine aquatics.
-A collaborative installation that includes a taxonomy of the plants used, created by laser-cutting vector drawings of the plant silhouette from handmade paper made from the collected plant fiber.
+A collaborative installation with Megan Singleton, based on watershed maps and flora of Narragansett Bay, and incorporating non-native plant species, including shoreline plants, freshwater and marine aquatics.
+To the left is a taxonomy of the plants used, created by laser-cutting vector drawings of the plant silhouette from handmade paper made from the collected plant fiber.

 Megan Singleton and May Babcock, Ebb and Flow II, Handmade Paper Pulp from Abaca, Cotton, Japanese Knotweed, Phragmites australis, Eurasian water-milfoil, Variable Milfoil, Inflated Bladderwort, Codium fragile, Heterosiphonia japonica, laser-cut handmade paper, 20ft x 14ft, 2017